tunjiaramide/wordpress-three-tier-deployment/Nat-gateway/README.md

 # Create a NAT Gateway, Private Subnets and Private Routes

-We need to create private instances to deploy our EC2 instances and databases inside, so they wont be accessable publicly.
+We need to create private instances to deploy our EFS mount targets and databases inside, so they wont be accessable publicly.

 ## Create NAT Gateway under Public Web One and Public Web Two and allocate Elastic IP